luis14fermin/HW.FE.JS.V1/README.md

-### Quick Notes From Luis
+### Quick Note From Luis
-Once the repo is cloned, to start run:
+Once the repo is cloned, to start it run:
 ```
 npm i
 npm run serve